Adverse Possession in Maryland

 Five Key Maryland Adverse Possession Cases

-Certainly, here is a summary of the five key adverse possession cases in Maryland that highlight the doctrine’s application and the judicial interpretation of its elements:
+These are the five key adverse possession cases in Maryland that help us more clearly understand the doctrine’s application and the judicial interpretation of its elements:

 1. Costello v.
 Staubitz, 300 Md.
 60 (1984)

 This landmark case clarified the requirements for establishing adverse possession in Maryland.
-It is the only major holding in an adverse possession case from the Maryland Court of Appeal/Supreme Court.
+It is the only major holding in an adverse possession case from the Maryland Supreme Court.

 This case emphasized that for possession to be deemed adverse, it must be actual, open and notorious, exclusive, continuous, and hostile for a period of 20 years.
 The significance of this case lies in its detailed discussion on what constitutes “open and notorious” use – also an issue in the case we are talking about – which must be so conspicuous that it gives the legal owner a notice of the adverse claim.